Nitishparamanik/Java-Secure-File-Hider-/README.md

 - **Maven**
 - **JavaMail API**
 - **JDBC**

 👨‍💻 Developed by
 Nitish Paramanik
-Java Developer | Security Enthusiast | File Whisperer Let me know if you’d like to include screenshots, API documentation, or any specific usage.
+Java Developer | Security Enthusiast | File Whisperer